noahtren/Cooperative-Communication-Networks/README.md

 ## Contributing

-If you have any questions about the code or run into any issues, please open an issue.
+If you have any questions about the code or notice any problems, please open an issue.

 ## About This Project

 ![Cooperative Communication Networks](/media/ccn.png)

-Rather than learning from data, CCNs learn to communicate messages from scrath.
+Rather than learning from data, CCNs learn to communicate messages from scratch.
 They are guided by a set of constraints that modulate and/or hinder communication.
 This includes (but is not limited to) the communication medium and channel.
-Adversarial agents may also be part of the system.
+Adversarial agents could also be part of the system.
 Essentially, CCNs are autoencoders with latent spaces that can be shaped according to arbitrary constraints.